Pursuing the Unity of Knowledge:

 While in residence, in addition to the expectations and responsibilities of their appointment, fellows are invited to actively participate in the intellectual and cultural community at Notre Dame.
 Additionally, there are many opportunities to engage with colleagues and scholars from the University of Notre Dame, from universities in Chicago and nearby, and with guest speakers through the Institute’s many events.

-Questions about Templeton Fellowships at the NDIAS should be directed to Carolyn Sherman, Programs Administrator, at firstname.lastname@example.org.
+The application period for 2014-2015 Templeton Fellowships at the NDIAS has concluded.
+Awards will be announced in spring 2014.
+Please direct questions to Carolyn Sherman, Programs Administrator, at firstname.lastname@example.org.

 With grant support from the